jolie-projects/open_projects/ide/README.md

 - Include files
 - Interfaces

+## Text Formatter (O)
+Implementing an automatic text formatter

+## Connection with Registries (O)
+Automatic connection to microservice registries like https://sourceforge.net/projects/soaregistry/ in order to retrieve available services and resources like microservices

+## Package definition (O)
+- creation of a microservice package
+- allowing the definition of microservice system topology (which services must be embedded and which not, introduction of aggregators if necessary, generation of surfaces if necessary)

 ## Runtime helpers (O)

 Develop shortcuts and GUI for starting/stopping a Jolie service from inside the